Hülsen Infantry

 Service during the War

-On August 26 1756, when the Prussian army was ordered to enter into Saxony, the regiment was part of Ferdinand of Brunswick's column which had concentrated at Halle and advanced unopposed through Leipzig, Chemnitz, Freyberg and Dippoldiswalde, to the village of Cotta (reached on September 9) south of the Elbe near Pirna.
-On October 1, the regiment took part to the battle of Lobositz.
-Its first battalion was assigned to the brigade of lieutenant-general Ferdinand prince of Braunschweig-Wolfenbüttel while its second battalion was deployed in the brigade of lieutenant-general prince of Bevern.
+On August 26 1756, when the Prussian army was ordered to proceed to the invasion of Saxony, the regiment was part of Ferdinand of Brunswick's column which had concentrated at Halle and advanced unopposed through Leipzig, Chemnitz, Freyberg and Dippoldiswalde, to the village of Cotta (reached on September 9) south of the Elbe near Pirna.
+On October 1, the regiment took part in the Battle of Lobositz.
+Its first battalion was assigned to the brigade of Lieutenant-General Ferdinand of Brunswick while its second battalion was deployed in the brigade of Lieutenant-General Prince of Bevern.
 During this battle, the regiment lost 12 officers and 265 men.
 On October 23, when Keith's army left Lobositz to return to Pirna, the regiment was part of the left column.
-On October 28, Keith's army reached Gross-Sedlitz near Pirna and took its winter quarters soon afterwards.
+On October 28, Keith's army reached Gross-Sedlitz near Pirna and took its winter-quarters soon afterwards.

-On May 6 1757, during the invasion of Bohemia, the regiment did not take part to the battle of Prague.
-It was rather deployed on the left bank of the Moldau near the Weissenberg as part of Keith's corps.
-On June 18, the regiment took part to the battle of Kolin where it was deployed in the first line of the infantry left wing under lieutenant-general von Tresckow.
-At the end of the afternoon, it reinforced Hülsen's corps which was under heavy pressure near the Krzeczhorz height.
+On May 6 1757, during the invasion of Bohemia, the regiment did not take part in the Battle of Prague.
+It was rather deployed on the left bank of the Moldau near the Weissenberg as part of Keith's Corps.
+On June 18, the regiment took part in the Battle of Kolin where it was deployed in the first line of the infantry left wing under Lieutenant-General von Tresckow.
+At the end of the afternoon, it reinforced Hülsen's Corps which was under heavy pressure near the Krzeczhorz height.
 During this battle, 11 officers were killed and 16 captured while 500 soldiers were killed, 200 wounded and 250 captured.
 At the end of August, the 1st battalion of the regiment was part of the small Prussian army hastily assembled at Dresden by Frederick II to head towards Thuringia and to offer battle to the Franco-Imperial army invading Saxony.
-On November 5, at the battle of Rossbach, the 1st battalion was deployed in the second line of the infantry right wing under lieutenant-general von Forcade.
+On November 5, at the Battle of Rossbach, the 1st battalion was deployed in the second line of the infantry right wing under Lieutenant-General von Forcade.

 N.B.: During the war the grenadiers from the wing grenadier companies were put together with the grenadiers of Infantry Regiment 27 forming the Grenadier Batallion 21/27 (please refer to this article for the details of the service of the grenadiers during the war).